 - Hans-Georg Weigand, Universität Würzburg, Germany

-Graeme Cohen, University of Technology, Sydney, Australia was a member of the group until 2014.
+- Graeme Cohen, University of Technology, Sydney, Australia (until 2014)

 At its meeting in Hamburg in 2016, the Klein group changed its coordinator from Bill Barton (New Zealand) to Hans-Georg Weigand (Germany).
 It also decided to abandon the original task of writing a Klein Project book, and just focus on the blog and/or webpage.